lhoupert/lhoupert.github.io/_pages/about.md

 In 2021, I started working at [OSE Engineering](http://ose-engineering.fr/){:target="_blank"} as a Research and Development Software Engineer.
 I worked on several python libraries and full-stack development projects.
 For these prototype projects, I have been the main developer responsible for the maintenance of the git repository, structuring of the source code, writing the documentation, and generating tutorials.

+In November 2022 I joined  the [Department for Work and Pensions - Digital](https://dwpdigital.blog.gov.uk/about/){:target="_blank"} as a Software Engineer.
+I am working on developping cloud-based Robotic Process Automation.